13 Simple Solutions to Help You Get Rid of Ants for Good

 From adhesive tape to vinegar, these 13 trusted items will tackle your ant problem and help you get rid of ants for good.

 If you’ve had it with sharing your living quarters with roaches or ants, give them the heave-ho by sprinkling boric acid along any cracks or crevices where you’ve spotted the intruders.
 Use a baster to blow small amounts of the powder into hard-to-reach corners and any deep voids you come across.
 Note: Keep in mind that boric acid can be toxic if ingested by young children or pets.
-Make sure you know these 13 secrets about bugs that pest control will never tell you.

 Another great example of how to get rid of ants: Keep them at bay by drawing a line around home entry points.
 The ants will be repelled by the calcium carbonate in the chalk, which is actually made up of ground-up and compressed shells of marine animals.
 Scatter powdered chalk around garden plants to repel ants and slugs.
 Check out these bed bug secrets that will keep the pests away for good!